 Dependence on trade in general and trade within GVCs in itself is not necessarily and has not been a problem during the previous decades of intense globalization.
 However, after decades of growth, all aspects of world trade began to decline after the Global Financial Crisis (GFC) in 2008.
-The specific aim of the paper is to investigate the impact of current global trends on Serbian foreign trade.
-These trends are: world trade decline, rising protectionism and the withdrawal of global production chains.
+The specific aim of the paper is to determine the effects of current trends in international economic relations on Serbian foreign trade.
+The first of these trends is gradual reduction in the volume of international trade.
+Another trend that will be analyzed is the rise of trade protectionism, which is partly the cause of the decline in international trade, but, more importantly, a phenomenon that in itself indicates major structural changes in the world economy.
+The third is the slow but continuous contraction of global value chains (GVCs), expressed by a decrease in foreign value added (FVA) in export products.

 The hypotheses are as follows.
 The first is that in the short term the fall of Serbia's foreign trade may be sharper than global parameters, as a consequence of its excessive openness, and thus the sensitivity of Serbian economy to external changes and disturbances.
 The hypothesis is further supported by the previous experience of the Global Financial Crisis (GFC), which had stronger negative effects on the Serbian economy than on most of the countries where the crisis arose.
-For example, during the GFC in the world the growth rate in 2009 was -1.68%, while in Serbia it was -2.73%, even the United States, where the GFC originated, had a slightly lower negative growth of -2.53%.
-(World Bank, 2019).
+For example, during the GFC in the world the growth rate in 2009 was -1.68%, while in Serbia it was -2.73%, even the United States, where the GFC originated, had a slightly lower negative growth of -2.53%.(World Bank, 2019).

-The second hypothesis is that the Serbian economy can expect a long-term lower level of total exports and also in trade within the global production chains in which it is involved.
+The second hypothesis is that the Serbian economy can expect a long-term lower level of total exports, as well as in trade within the GVCs.
 This statement is supported by the longevity of these trends and their causes.
 Namely, global economic trends, such as the slowdown in trade growth, the withdrawal or reduction of the activities of multinational companies (MNCs) in many countries and the growth of protectionism, have been going on for many years.
-The recent restrictions on international interactions due to the pandemic of Covid-19 are not considered the cause of these phenomena, but they have greatly accelerated these processes.
+The recent lockdowns and declining economic connectivity between states due to the pandemic of Covid-19 are not considered the cause of these phenomena, but they have greatly accelerated these processes.